jkrumbiegel/DataFrameMacros.jl/docs/src/index.md

 - Except `@combine`, all macros work row-wise by default in DataFrameMacros.jl
 - DataFrameMacros.jl uses `{}` to signal column expressions instead of `$()`.
 - You can switch between by-row and by-column operation separately for each expression in one macro call.
 In DataFramesMeta.jl, you instead either use `rtransform` or `transform`.
-- In DataFrameMacros.jl, you can apply the same expression to several columns at once and even broadcast across multiple sets of columns.
+- In DataFrameMacros.jl, you can apply the same expression to several columns in `{}` braces at once and even broadcast across multiple sets of columns.
-- In DataFrameMacros.jl, you can use special multi-column expressions where you can operate on a tuple of all values at once which makes it easier to do aggregate across columns.
+- In DataFrameMacros.jl, you can use special `{{ }}` multi-column expressions where you can operate on a tuple of all values at once which makes it easier to do aggregates across columns.

 # Examples